and successor

 was a principal in the bottling plant.
 Fredericksburg Brewing Co.

 In 1890, controlling interest in the Fredericksburg Brewery was purchased by San Francisco Breweries, Ltd. This British syndicate was formed to acquire and amalgamate ten breweries in and around San Francisco.
-The combine consisted of the Fredericksburg and Pacific breweries of San Jose; the Hofburg Brewery of West Berkeley; the Oakland Brewery, and Brooklyn Brewery, both of Oakland; the John Wieland Brewing Co., the United States Brewery, Chicago Brewery, So.
-San Francisco Brewery, and Willows Brewery - all of San Francisco.
+The combine consisted of the Fredericksburg Brewery of San Jose; the Hofburg Brewing Co. of West Berkeley; the Oakland Brewery, and Brooklyn Brewery, both of Oakland; the John Wieland Brewery, Pacific Brewery, Chicago Brewery, Milwaukee Brewery, United States Brewery, and Willows Brewery - all of San Francisco.

 By 1899, four of the breweries had been liquidated.
 Of the six